 Fiber optic cables can come in a variety of sizes, depending on the application, but they are generally very thin, with diameters ranging from 0.25 millimeters to 0.5 millimeters.
 The cables are often bundled together into a larger cable, which can contain hundreds or thousands of individual fibers.

 The individual fibers themselves are often color-coded for identification purposes, and they are often terminated with connectors at each end to allow them to be easily plugged into network equipment.
 Overall, fiber optic cables have a sleek and modern appearance, with a smooth and glossy finish that makes them easy to handle and install.
+You may be interested in

 Underground fiber optic cables are similar in appearance to their above-ground counterparts.
 They consist of thin, flexible strands of glass or plastic that are enclosed in a protective coating and buried beneath the ground.
+Click for outdoor optical fiber cable, indoor optical fiber cable and fiber optic cable for tv.

 The protective coating is often made of a tough, durable material like high-density polyethylene (HDPE) or polyvinyl chloride (PVC) that can withstand the stresses of being buried underground.
 This coating helps to protect the delicate fiber optic strands from damage caused by moisture, soil, and other environmental factors.